djplaner/canvas-collections/readme.md

     Modules can be grouped into collections (e.g. content, assessment, resources, units etc.).
 A collections navigation bar will be inserted before the Card interface to select the collection to view.
 Only the cards and modules for the selected collection will be visible.

+The long-term plan is that the canvas-collections "architecture" will allow for different interface designs.
+Not limited to cards and a navigation bar.

 ## Status

 Early exploratory stage.
 - Implementation as a [userscript](https://en.wikipedia.org/wiki/Userscript) for proof of concept purposes.
 - Using bootstrap to generate simplistic cards representing every module on the page and a non-functioning collections navigation bar.
+- No effort whatsoever given to visual design.

 ![Current example](./docs/cards.png?raw=true)